ESSS/hookman/docs/source/quick_start.rst

     }

-The example below shows how to create an object ``hook_caller``, and pass a function implemented on one of the plugins directly to C++ a fucntion.
+The example below shows how to create an object ``hook_caller``, and pass a function implemented on one of the plugins directly to C++ a function.

 .. code-block:: python